Preparing for Fatherhood: 26 Tips From Parenting Experts

 21. Get Enough Sleep

+Sleep is necessary for you, your partner, and your baby.
+You may need to try out a few different sleeping approaches to find the one that works best for your family.
 But the most crucial factor is that everyone gets a good night’s sleep.
 Even if you’re both working tomorrow, you’ll feel better about it.

-As I stated above, you and your partner need to have enough rest before the baby’s arrival.
+Furthermore, consider sleeping in shifts whenever possible, taking naps when you can, and dividing responsibilities so the other person can take a break.
+You and your partner need to have enough rest before the baby’s arrival.
 However, don’t expect to enjoy sleep the way you used to, especially after your little one comes home.

 Mostly, during the first three months post-delivery, your baby hasn’t started adapting to the real-life active and sleep time schedules.
 When it’s time to sleep after the day’s task, that might be your baby’s day.